lbrabec/rpm-guide/README.md

 - `03-patching-from-pr` - Applying patches from upstream PRs
 - `04-patching-custom` - Creating custom patches

-More sections coming soon!
-See `XX-todo/` for planned topics.

 ## Usage

 Work through directories in order.
 Each contains: